WoltjenLab/MHcut/README.md

 - *mhDist*: distance between the end of MH and the variant boundary.
 - *MHseq1*/*MHseq2*: sequences of the MH.
 - *pamMot*: the number of PAM motives in a valid location, no matter how unique the protospacer is.
+- *bestPamHet*: the smallest heterology, i.e. distance between a valid PAM and both MH ends.
+For quick filtering only.
+For more flexibility use the information in the "guide" file.

 ### The "guide" file